 This key issue describes what kind of cyber-attacks can be detected by NWDAF.
 In order to mitigate the identified cyber attacks, the data/parameters collected by NWDAF need to be studied.

-The specific cyber attacks include but are not limited to the following examples:
+The specific cyber attacks for which an analytics function may provide detection support include but are not limited to the following examples:

 (1) MitM attacks on the radio interface: MitM attacks or fraudent relay nodes may modify or change messages between the UE and the RAN, resulting in failures of higher layer protocols such as NAS or the primary authentication.
 The NWDAF may detect MitM attacks.